 Victims: Kevin Eugene Duncan, 14, and Mollan Allen Eakes, 15

-Stargell and Thrasher were convicted and sentenced to life without parole (LWOP).
-Gast pleaded guilty and was sentenced to life with the possibility of parole.
-He was later re-sentenced and released without the victims’ families’ knowledge.
+Kevin and Allen were beaten to death by several teen gang members.
+Two of the killers were sentenced to life without parole while one was sentenced to life with parole.
+The latter was later released without the victims’ families’ knowledge.

 HOOVER, AL (WBRC) – Relatives of a murder victim from Oneonta continue their fight this week.
 They are fighting to keep one of their loved one’s killers behind bars.